-The Exchange offers various Order Types3 and Order Attributes4 to help members trade effectively on behalf of investors and themselves.
+The Exchange offers various Order Types and Order Attributes to help members trade effectively on behalf of investors and themselves.
 This proposal would modify the manner in which two of those order types, Non-Display and Post Only, interact within BX's trading system.

 The Exchange's Non-Display Orders, described in Rule 4702(b)(3), help members minimize market impact when trading in larger-than-average size.
-For example, institutions often use Non-Display Orders that use pegging at the midpoint (Midpoint Peg Order)5 of the National Best Bid and Offer (NBBO) to reduce market impact because a midpoint execution does not indicate a price movement direction, as opposed to buying at the offer or selling at the bid (sometimes referred to as "crossing the spread") which may publicly indicate the direction of the stock price.
+For example, institutions often use Non-Display Orders that use pegging at the midpoint (Midpoint Peg Order) of the National Best Bid and Offer (NBBO) to reduce market impact because a midpoint execution does not indicate a price movement direction, as opposed to buying at the offer or selling at the bid (sometimes referred to as "crossing the spread") which may publicly indicate the direction of the stock price.

 The Exchange also offers Post Only Orders, described in Rule 4702(b)(4), which members, often market makers, use to rest liquidity on BX's Order Book.
 Resting displayed liquidity is essential to price formation and order interaction, two indicators of healthy and orderly markets.
-BX introduced Post Only Orders6 to enable and encourage this valuable behavior.
-A Post Only buy (sell) order entered at a price below \$1.00 will
+BX introduced Post Only Orders to enable and encourage

-See Exchange Rule 4702.
+See Exchange Rule 4702(b)(3)(C).